nextflow-io/nextflow/docs/ignite.rst

 Multicast discovery
 ===================

-By default, the Ignite daemon tries to discover all members in the cluster by using the network *multicast* discovery.
+By default, the Ignite daemon tries to automatically discover all members in the cluster by using the network *multicast* discovery.
-Note that NOT all networks support this feature (Amazon EC2 does not).
+Note that NOT all networks support this feature (for example Amazon AWS does not).

 .. tip::  To check if multicast is available in your network, use the `iperf <http://sourceforge.net/projects/iperf/>`_ tool.
   To test multicast, open a terminal on two machines within the network and run the following command in the first one